-While you will reduce the change of your dog developing any allergies with good upbringing and nutrition, the baseline risk of allergy development is for the most parts genetic, and you shouldn't feel guilty for your dog developing them.
+While you will reduce the chance of your dog developing any allergies with good upbringing and nutrition, the baseline risk of allergy development is, for the most part, genetic, and you shouldn't feel guilty for your dog developing them.
 As most homes are fairly free of dust, there is a large chance that a dog that lives inside the house dog will not be exposed to it as much as it would if it was an outside dog.

-What you should do is to bring your dog to a vet, and devise a plan to remove allergens from your dog's environment and especially from their diet.
-In this case, it is best to know what the specific allergy of your pet is and to work on that in particular, than to try troubleshooting the problem by removing all possible allergens one by one.
-The test can be conducted by a vet with a small blood draw, and quickly.
+What you should do is to bring your dog to a vet and devise a plan to remove allergens from your dog's environment and especially from their diet.
+In this case, it is best to know what the specific allergy of your pet is and to work on that in particular.
+It is easier than to try troubleshooting the problem by removing all possible allergens one by one.
+The test can be conducted by a vet with a small blood draw and quickly.

 Further, you should help your dog recover from the symptoms of the allergy as fast as possible by cleaning their fur, rubbing in some products, and cleaning their paws.

-Although there are high-quality products on the market, the impact a hypo-allergic food will have on your canine will heavily depend on the cause of the allergy.
-As most food allergies will have atopic dermatitis as the main symptom, you will not know the exact reason unless you perform the test.
+Although there are high-quality products on the market, the impact hypoallergenic dog foods will have on your canine will heavily depend on the cause of the allergy.
+As most common food allergies will have atopic dermatitis as the main symptom, you will not know the exact reason unless you perform the test.